mwelz/GenericML/README.md

 x$best$GATES
 x$best$CLAN
 # "mlr3::lrn('ranger', num.trees = 100)"
 ```

-*We emphasize that the number of cores influences the random number stream.
+*We emphasize that the number of cores affects the random number stream.
 Thus, different choices of `num_cores` may lead to different results.
-Thus, the results below are only reproducible for `num_cores = 8`.*
+Consequently, the results below are only reproducible for `num_cores = 8`.*

 ### Best Linear Predictor (BLP) analysis